 Most would agree that vacations are important.
-Studies indicate that vacations can help your brain re-wire itself to make you not only feel better, but be more productive.
-(This is all based upon the assumption that you actually leave work behind while you’re on vacation.)
+Studies indicate that vacations can help your brain re-wire itself to make you not only feel better but be more productive.
+(This is all based on the assumption that you actually leave work behind while you’re on vacation.)
 It’s worth considering whether the people who don’t take vacation are more or less organized, productive, and easy to deal with than those who go on vacation.

 Welcome (Back) to the Working Week

 These questions might be helpful as well: Do you find yourself counting down the days to your next vacation?
 Do you dread coming back to work after a vacation?
-Or are you just prone to lack of job satisfaction because of your DNA?

 The Car-Crash Option